JerryZeng20142/JerryZeng20142/README.md

 ## 👋 Hi there

-Hi~ My name is Jerry Zeng, "sisJer", I'm from Guilin City, Guangxi Zhuang Autonomous Region, People's Republic of China, and I'm a high school student, studying at Guidian Middle School that affiliated to Guilin Electronic and Technology University.
+Hi~ My name is Jerry Zeng, also known as "sisJer".
+I'm from Guilin City, Guangxi Zhuang Autonomous Region, China.
+I'm a high school student at Guidian Middle School, which is affiliated with Guilin University of Electronic Technology.

 ## 🧠 About Me

 •🎂Born on February 2, 2009

-•📱Be interested in UI/UX design (I don’t have enough skills so that’s all), and often watch the animation analysis of operating systems
+•📱I'm interested in UI/UX design (though my skills are still developing), and I often watch animation analyses of operating systems

 •🖥️Bilibili UP / YouTuber